estoicodev/website-mauricodev/content/pages/blog/index.md

 col_number: two
 seo:
   title: Blog
-  description: |+
+  description: |
     This is the blog of Mauricio Carrasco.
+Go to my blog in Medium.
   extra:
     - name: 'og:type'
       value: website